retiring 音标拼音: [rɪt'ɑɪrɪŋ] [rit'ɑɪɚɪŋ] [rit'ɑɪrɪŋ]

 英文字典中文字典相关资料:

-RETIRING Definition Meaning - Merriam-Webster The meaning of RETIRING is reserved, shy How to use retiring in a sentence
+RETIRING Definition Meaning - Merriam-Webster The meaning of RETIRING is reserved, shy

 How to Retire: Must-Know Steps to Prepare for Life After Work Figuring out how to retire is a top priority for many working Americans who dream of a future that is free of deadlines and responsibilities But there are so many questions to ponder: How much money will you really need?
 Will Social Security be enough to carry you through?
 What if you want to walk away from your job by the time you’re 50 or 60?